brianlpham21/beer-application/README.md

 [Page_1](/screenshots/WF1.jpg)
 [Page_2](/screenshots/WF2.jpg)

-## Live Site
-You can access the Beer Index Application at:  https://stark-woodland-22950.herokuapp.com/

 ## Technical
 - This application was built using HTML, CSS, JavaScript, jQuery, NodeJS, Express, Chai & Mocha Testing, and MongoDB & Mongoose.
 - The application is fully responsive, available for use on mobile devices, tablets, and desktop viewports.